 Channel your inner Mick Dundee at Crocodylus Park

 This is an experience not for the faint-hearted.
 Sure to be a hit with animal-lovers, though, Darwin’s Crocodylus Park has launched a new guest experience where couples can join keepers in hand-feeding the residents.
 For an unforgettable trip, get up close to lions, tigers, meerkats, tortoises, monkeys, blue-tongued lizards, snakes and dingoes, and check out the amazing 4.8-metre crocodiles on a guided croc boat cruise.

 Find peace and tranquility at Uluru Wellness Retreat

 If you’re more into getting to know your spirit animal, join mindfulness coach Peter Bliss for a wellness retreat in one of the world’s most exceptional destinations.
 Designed to empower participants to manage their emotions and master their mind with practical mindfulness workshops, silence survival strategies, Qigong workshops and guided meditations, Uluru Wellness Retreat (September 7-13) will take place in the spiritual surrounds of Ayres Rock Resort and Uluru-Kata Tjuta National Park.

 Discover new flavours at A Taste of Kakadu

 Foodies, this one’s for you.
-An amazing culinary festival celebrating Indigenous bush delicacies with a modern twist, A Taste of Kakadu (May 18-27) will feature some seriously sensational events.
+An amazing culinary festival celebrating Indigenous bush delicacies with a modern twist, A Taste of Kakadu is back and will feature some seriously sensational events.
 From a 10-course degustation dinner in the bush to boat cruises with bush-inspired canapés and sparkling wine, and boutique dinners to sunset cooking sessions, the exciting festival will bring together some of Australia’s top Aboriginal chefs in stunning Kakadu National Park.